Ultracold dipolar bosons trapped in atomtronic circuits

 \subsection{Entanglement Spectrum}

 To characterize the entanglement spectrum, we calculated the Schmidt gap corresponding to site 1 for different filling factors.
 The results are depicted in Fig.~\ref{IntegerFF}.

 As a result of the anisotropy of the dipole interaction, the entanglement varies depending on the filling factor and whether the number of particles is odd or even.
 When the dipole interaction dominates ($U_d/J \gg U/J$) the particles will be distributed among the dipole-attractive sites.
-When $N$ is even, the latter are equally populated, as shown in the ground state probabilities, $|C_{n_1,n_2,n_3}|^2$, in Fig.~\ref{IntegerFF} for $\nu=2,\, 4/3$.
-For $\nu=2$, the probabilities are calculated at $\theta=120\,^\circ$, where sites 2 and 3 attractive.
+When $N$ is even, the latter are equally populated, as shown in the ground state probabilities, $|C_{n_1,n_2,n_3}|^2$, in Fig.~\ref{IntegerFF} (a) and (c), corresponding to $\nu=2$ and $4/3$\,, respectively.
+For $\nu=2$, the probabilities are calculated at $\theta=120$, where sites 2 and 3 attractive.
 Therefore, for large dipole interaction (weak on-site interaction) the most probable state is $\ket{0,3,3}$.
-Whereas for $\nu=4/3$ at $\theta=60\,^\circ$, the attractive sites are 1 and 3, and the most probable state in the dipole-dominated regime is $\ket{2,0,2}$.
+Whereas for $\nu=4/3$ at $\theta=60$, the attractive sites are 1 and 3, and the most probable state in the dipole-dominated regime is $\ket{2,0,2}$.
 These wavefunctions can be expressed as a product of states displaying no entanglement and a Schmidt gap close to 1 as shown in Fig.~\ref{IntegerFF}.